uribra/Numerical-Analysis/README.md

-# Numerical-Analysis
+# Optimization Algorithms Toolbox

-Repository contains some alorithms on numerical methods for constrained and unconstrained optimization.
+This repository contains implementations of several numerical methods for **constrained and unconstrained optimization** in Python.

+---

+## 📚 Algorithms Included

-1.)
-Quasi-Newton Method with BFGM updating
+1. **Quasi-Newton Method with BFGS Updating**

-2.)
-Gradient decent with Armijo step size control
+   Efficient algorithm for unconstrained nonlinear optimization that approximates the Hessian matrix.

+2. **Gradient Descent with Armijo Step Size Control**
+   Basic gradient descent method enhanced with an adaptive step size rule (Armijo condition) to ensure convergence.

+3. **Constrained Quadratic Optimization using Active-Set Method**
-3.)
-Constrained quadratic optmization with binding and non-binding constrained using the active-set method
+   Solves quadratic programming problems with linear constraints, handling both binding and non-binding constraints via an active-set approach.

+---